ronisaacson/cz2/README.md

     #
     zones = First Floor, Second Floor, Basement

+    # Device ID number to use on the serial bus.
+This must be unique.
+    # OPTIONAL (defaults to 99) and you shouldn't need to change this
+    # unless you're running multiple instances of this script.
+    #
+    # id = 99

 The following environment variables are also available:

 * `CZ2_CONFIG`: Alternate path to configuration file
 * `CZ2_CONNECT`: Overrides the `connect` parameter
 * `CZ2_ZONES`: Overrides the `zones` parameter
+* `CZ2_ID`: Overrides the `id` parameter

 If both the `CZ2_CONNECT` and `CZ2_ZONES` environment variables are supplied, then the script won't attempt to read the configuration